How to do bank reconciliation

 Bank reconciliation software makes reconciling faster and less tedious.
 Instead of switching between documents and comparing numbers manually, software automates most of the work.

-When you reconcile, the software pulls up each bank transaction and either:
+When you reconcile in Xero, the software pulls up each bank transaction and either:

-- Suggests a match: links the transaction to an existing entry in your accounts
+- suggests a match: linking the transaction to an existing entry in your accounts

-- Prompts for details: asks what the transaction was for and records it automatically
+- prompts for details: asking what the transaction was for and recording it automatically

 Stay on top of your finances with Xero